Chanson9892/click-counter/README.md

 ## Click Counter

-each click of the increase button moves the gradient to the right. each click of the decrease button moves the gradient to the left unless the count is 0. reset button resets the counter and the gradient.
+Each click of the increase button moves the gradient to the right.
+Each click of the decrease button moves the gradient to the left unless the count is 0.
+Reset button resets the counter and the gradient.

+### Deployment
+Check out the app here: